South African rand: Banknotes

 South African ATM showing R50 and R100 banknotes.

 During the 1990s, the banknotes were redesigned to feature images of the Big Five wildlife species.
 10, 20, and 50 rand notes were introduced in 1992 & 1993, retaining the colour scheme of the previous issue.
 Coins were introduced for the 2 and 5 rand, replacing the notes of the previous series, mainly because of the severe wear and tear experienced with low-denomination notes in circulation.
 In 1994, 100 and 200 rand notes were introduced.

 The 2005 series has the same principal design but with additional security features, such as colour-shifting ink on the 50 rand and higher and the EURion constellation.
-The obverses of all denominations were printed in English, while two other official languages were printed on the reverse, thus using all 11 official languages of South Africa.
+The obverses of all denominations were printed in English, while two other official languages were printed on the reverse, thus using all 11 official written languages of South Africa.

 In 2010, the South African Reserve Bank and commercial banks withdrew all 1994 series 200-rand banknotes due to relatively high-quality counterfeit notes in circulation.

 In 2011, the South African Reserve Bank issued defective 100 rand banknotes that lacked fluorescent printing visible under UV light.
 In June, the printing of this denomination was moved from the South African Bank Note Company to Crane Currency's Swedish division (Tumba Bruk), which reportedly produced 80 million 100 rand notes.
 The South African Reserve Bank shredded 3.6 million 100-rand banknotes printed by Crane Currency because they had the same serial numbers as a batch printed by the South African Bank Note Company.
 In addition, the notes printed in Sweden were not the correct colour and were 1 mm short.